-The Association has an annual programme of policy review and development, however a number of our policies have gone beyond their optimal review date.
+The Association has an annual programme of policy review and development however a number of our policies have gone beyond their optimal review date.
 This is because review was reliant on the Scottish Government guidance on the 2014 Housing (Scotland) Act which was issued in 2019.
-This has affected our review of our Allocations Policy, our Arrears Policy and our Anti-Social Behaviour Policy.
-Nevertheless, the Association was able to introduce a new Allocations Policy in conjunction with Renfrewshire Council and other local Housing Associations in 2019.
+This has affected the review of our Arrears and Anti-Social Behaviour Policies.